siggib007/prusacam/README.md

-  -h, --help            show this help message and exit --silent              only output to file, not to screen --sleep SLEEP_TIME    Number of seconds to sleep inbetween checks, default is 60 --filename FILE_NAME  Output file name, defaults to {scriptname}.csv in the script directory siggib@raspberrypi3D:~/prusacam $
+  -h, --help            show this help message and exit --silent              only output to file, not to screen --sleep SLEEP_TIME    Number of seconds to sleep inbetween checks, default is 60 --filename FILE_NAME  Output file name, defaults to {scriptname}-iso-date.csv in the script directory siggib@raspberrypi3D:~/prusacam $
 ```
 So if filename is specified it needs to be an absolute path.
 Otherwise if the script full path name is /var/prusacam/tempmon.py, and now is 16 may 2024 13:34:55, the full name for the output file will be /var/prusacam/tempmon-2024-05-16-13-34-55.csv